DSA Link

 Lead time — when the trial is still weeks out

-- Confirm your child's CCA records at primary school are accurate.
-MOE pulls CCA participation, school awards, NRC / WRO / FLL results, and any computing-related JSA data from the primary school directly into the DSA portal.
+• Confirm your child's CCA records at primary school are accurate.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, NRC / WRO / FLL results, and any computing-related JSA data.
 Ask the CCA teacher to verify what's been logged.
 Incomplete records hurt the application.

 Tapering — final week